 Service-led apps will continue to grow

-Some breakdown cover companies, such as Greenflag for example, have already made excellent use of smartphone apps.
-Cutting the call traffic to their call centres by providing software which allows you to request a rescue by inputting the details of your issue and sharing your location.
-Easier for both the user and the company, this solution is an all-round positive.
+Some breakdown cover companies, such as Green flag, for example, have already made excellent use of smartphone apps.
+Cutting the call traffic to their call centres by providing software that allows you to request a rescue by inputting the details of your issue and sharing your location.
+Easier for both the user and the company, this solution is all-around positive.
 And because of this, we expect hearty growth in service-led apps such as these in 2019.

 Though the world of digital is unpredictable, we’ve set out our forecasts.
 In short, we expect to see four major trends this year (although we wouldn’t be surprised to see many more revolutionary changes branching off from these).
 To summarise, they are:

-- Artificial intelligence will become more commonplace in interactive apps.
+- Artificial intelligence will become more commonplace in innovative apps.

 - Chatbots will be integrated into brand apps to help customers make conscientious decisions and to solve any problems they may encounter.

 - Service-led apps will grow in popularity, both by business and consumer.
 Businesses will want them, and consumers will seek them out.